techanon/pIRC/README.md

 The argument on the `.connect()` method is for whether or not to contain the main thread in an input loop or not.
 If the argement is False (default value) the method returns for further processing if so desired.

-Unless there is a function that you want to override, there isn't a need to inherit `BotGroup` into a custom class.
+Unless there is a function that you want to override or add, there isn't a need to inherit `BotGroup` into a custom class.

 ## TODO